edward638/slogo/README.md

 ### Resources used

 To begin setting up the structure of the program, Edward and Andy looked at a a section from  Head First Design Patterns by Bert Bates, Kathy Sierra, Eric Freeman, and Elisabeth Robson about ModelViewController.
 In addition, Edward consulted with his TA Ben Schwennesen to better understand how to connect the Model and View in the program’s structure.
+Charlie spoke with his friend Conrad Mitchell.

 These online resources were used: